 Environmental and Social Summary

-Tranche 1 (rehabilitation of the M05 Kyiv-Odesa road section km 152-237) and Tranche 3 (rehabilitation of the M05 Kyiv-Odesa road section in Kirovohrad, Mykolaiv and Odesa regions) are categorised B, Tranche 2 (24 km northern section of the Lviv bypass) is categorised A under the 2014 ESP.
-At this time, Board approval is sought for Tranche 1 only.
-The Environmental and Social Impact Assessment (ESIA) for Tranche 2 and independent environmental and social due diligence (ESDD) for Tranche 3 are still under preparation and will be submitted to Board for consideration after the ESIA and ESDD has been completed and ESIA for Tranche 2 is disclosed to public for review and comments for a minimum of 120 days.
+Tranche 1 (rehabilitation of the M05 Kyiv-Odesa road section km 152-237) and Tranche 3 (rehabilitation of the M05 Kyiv-Odesa road section in Kirovohrad, Mykolaiv and Odesa regions km 237 - 467) are categorised B, Tranche 2 (24 km northern section of the Lviv bypass) is categorised A under the 2014 ESP.
+Tranche 1 has been already approved by the Board and, at this time, Board approval is sought for Tranche 3 only.
+The Environmental and Social Impact Assessment ("ESIA") for Tranche 2 is still under preparation and will be submitted to Board for consideration after the ESIA has been completed and ESIA for Tranche 2 is disclosed to public for review and comments for a minimum of 120 days.

-The independent ESDD of the Company and the Tranche 1 project has confirmed that the rehabilitation of the existing road will result in environmental and social benefits and safety improvements.
+The independent Environmental and Social Due Diligence ("ESDD") of the Company and Tranches 1 and 3 of the project has confirmed that the rehabilitation of the existing road will result in environmental and social benefits and safety improvements.
 Any adverse environmental and social impacts are expected to be temporary in nature, primarily limited to the construction activities and are readily addressed through appropriate mitigation measures.
-Potential cumulative environmental and social impacts for the whole Tranche 1 road section have been characterised and assessed within the scope of ESDD and no material negative cumulative impacts were identified.
-The ESDD has confirmed that the Borrower's overall capacity, and related EHSS management systems, are generally aligned with the Bank's Performance Requirements (PRs).
+Potential cumulative environmental and social impacts for the whole Tranches 1 and 3 road sections have been characterised and assessed within the scope of ESDD and no material negative cumulative impacts were identified.
+The ESDD has confirmed that the Borrower's overall capacity, and related EHSS management systems, are generally aligned with the Bank's Performance Requirements ("PRs").
 Furthermore, the Borrower is an existing client of the Bank and has demonstrated satisfactory performance to date on the previous projects.

-Local EIAs (OVOS) have been undertaken in accordance with national requirements to evaluate the risks and impacts associated with the Tranche 1 road section.
+Local EIAs (OVOS) have been undertaken in accordance with national requirements to evaluate the risks and impacts associated with Tranches 1 and 3 road sections.
 Findings from the ESDD and Road Safety Audit have been taken into account by the designers and integrated into the project design and are expected to be approved by the State expertise.
 Disclosure of OVOS and project related information and public engagement was organised and completed in accordance to the national requirements.

 Whilst the project is generally found to be structured to meet EBRD PRs, the ESDD has identified a number of gaps to be further addressed through the implementation of an Environmental and Social Action Plan ("ESAP").
 Particular focus is needed on management systems, labour, stakeholder engagement and health and safety.